moriartp/ms2/README.md

 2. Kantian Sublime
   1. Exploration of mathamatical and aesthetic sublimes in Kantial philosophy
   2. Romanticism and the Sublime in 19th Century Art
+    1. Classical resprentations of the sublime
+      1. The Polar Sea, Caspar David Friedich
+      2. Fishermen at Sea, by JMW Turner, 1794.
+      3. Wanderer Above the Sea of Fog, by Caspar David Friedrich, 1818
+      4. Abbey in an Oak Forest, by Caspar David Friedrich, 1810
+      5. Looking Down Yosemite Valley, by Albert Bierstadt, 1865
+      6. Aurora Borealis, by Frederic Edwin Church, 1865.